ARMmbed/mbed-os/docs/TESTING.md

 $ hg clone https://mbed.org/users/rgrover1/code/cpputest/
 ```

 After above three steps you should have proper directory structure.
-All you need to do now is to configure your ```private_settings.py``` in ```mbed/tools/``` directory.
+All you need to do now is to configure your ```mbed_settings.py``` in ```mbed``` directory.
 Please refer to mbed SDK build script documentation for details.

 ## CppUTest with mbed port
 To make sure you actualy have CppUTest library with mbed SDK port you can go to CppUTest ```armcc``` platform directory: